 The components within the cortex also determine whether your hair is straight or curly.

 When your hair is damaged, the cuticle becomes weak and exposes the cortex.
-This leads to loss of protein which in turn causes fibre fractures and split ends.
+This leads to loss of protein which in turn causes fiber fractures and split ends.

 Yes, too much protein is commonly seen and is also known as being protein sensitive.